balderdashy/sails-docs/README.md

 ##### Community Resources
-A list of all the great tutorials and stuff from the Sails community
+A list of all the great tutorials and stuff from the Sails community.